 Know that you might have some days with two solid naps and some days with three shorter naps as you make the 3 to 2 nap transition.

 Another good idea and option to help your baby through this transitional time is to bump up bedtime 30-60 minutes to avoid over-tiredness at the end of the day.

 As your baby grows and approaches 8 months old, their two naps will become more reliable and they’ll settle in to the two-nap routine.

 How Long Should a 7-Month-Old Sleep at Night?

-For most families, your baby’s wake up time in the morning will be the most impactful part of their schedule—it sets the tone for their day and yours!
+For most families, your baby’s morning wake up time in the morning will be the most impactful part of their schedule—it sets the tone for their day and yours!

 If your baby wakes up too early, it can cut into your sleep or morning productivity.
 And if you have to wake your baby up because they’re sleeping too late, it means they didn’t get all the night time sleep their body needed.

 I recommend that families set a baby bedtime that is 11 to 12 hours before their preferred wake up time.
 For example, if you want your baby to wake up at 7:00 am, try to set bedtime around 7:00 pm.

 Be realistic though!
 Your baby isn’t likely to sleep in until 9 am everyday even with a later bedtime!

 Many 7-month-old babies have dropped night feeding and are sleeping through the night now, or are metabolically able to if they aren’t there yet!
 If your baby is still waking up multiple times in the middle of the night you can use a sleep training method to help them learn independent sleep.
 I’ve worked with several babies at this age and they all have done wonderfully!